Sunday at Cheltenham Jazz Festival, 05/05/2019.

-The Copland performance also drew favourable views and was obviously a very different performance to this.
+The Copland concert also drew favourable reviews and was obviously a very different performance to this.
 But I don’t think anything could have topped Sosa, Canizares and Palacios, a collective force of nature, who surprised everybody (in a good way) with this barnstorming ‘Gig of the Festival’.

 SYLVAIN DARRIFOURCQ / VALENTIN CECCALDI / QUENTIN BIARDEAU,

 PARABOLA ARTS CENTRE

 The final gig at the PAC, and the last in the ‘Trios In A Twist’ series featured the French trio of drummer Sylvain Darrifourcq, cellist Valentin Ceccaldi and tenor saxophonist Quentin Biardeau.
 The last named was a replacement for the previously advertised Manuel Hermia, who was unable to travel due to illness.

 The trio of Hermia, Ceccaldi and Darrifourcq appear on the album “God At The Casino”, a selection of original compositions from the members of the band and from which all of tonight’s material was sourced.